adammyhre/Improved-Unity-Animation-Events/README.md

 ![AnimationEvents](https://github.com/user-attachments/assets/ab3b9e80-1533-454b-b551-78ff8d92169f)

-This repository provides an enhanced and flexible system for managing **Animation Events** in Unity, with a focus on improving event configuration, previewing, and triggering during animation playback.
-The system builds on Unity's existing animation workflow and provides developers with more control over how events are handled and integrated.
+This repository offers a powerful, flexible system for managing **Animation Events** in Unity, with advanced capabilities for configuring, previewing, and controlling events during animation playback.
+It extends Unity's default animation workflow, giving developers greater control over animation events and their integration.

+With this system, events can be triggered from any state in your Animator Controller, including **Blend Trees**, allowing precise control over when events fire during animations.
+The system also features a customizable event receiver component that links animation events to UnityEvents, making event handling more flexible and maintainable.

-## Key Features:
+## Key Features

-- **Custom Animation Events**: Easily configure and trigger animation events based on a specific time (normalized between 0 and 1) during an animation state.
+- **Custom Animation Events**: Configure and trigger animation events at specific, normalized times (0 to 1) within an animation state.
+- **Blend Tree Support**: Trigger events at the blend tree level, allowing precise event control when working with multiple animations.
-- **Event Receiver**: A flexible event receiver component that allows animation events to trigger UnityEvents in a reusable and maintainable way.
+- **Event Receiver Component**: A reusable component that enables animation events to trigger UnityEvents, streamlining and maintaining event handling.
-- **Inspector Preview Mode**: Preview animations directly in the Unity Editor's Scene view, allowing for a more efficient workflow.
+- **Inspector Preview Mode (Scene View)**: Preview animations and blend trees *directly in the Scene view from the Unity Editor*, providing real-time visual feedback and dramatically improving workflow efficiency.
-- **T-Pose Enforcement**: Quickly reset characters to their default T-pose for animation rigging and debugging.
+- **T-Pose Reset**: Quickly reset characters to their default T-pose, aiding in animation rigging and debugging.
-- **State Machine Behaviour Integration**: Events are managed via `StateMachineBehaviour`, allowing event triggers based on specific animation states.
+- **StateMachineBehaviour Integration**: Uses `StateMachineBehaviour` to manage events tied to specific animation states.

-This system aims to improve the flexibility and control over Unity’s Animation Event system, making it easier to manage complex animation event scenarios in-game or during editor-time workflows.
+This system offers enhanced flexibility and control over Unity’s Animation Event system, particularly valuable for managing complex animation events in both runtime and editor-time workflows.

 ## YouTube